semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 import TabItem from '@theme/TabItem';
 import Available from '@site/src/components/Available';

+Pipelines group [jobs](./jobs) to make complex workflows.

-## Overview
+## Overview {#overview}

 The pipeline is the configuration unit.
 Each pipeline is encoded as a YAML file.

-By default, Semaphore will look for the first pipeline in the path `.semaphore/semaphore.yml` relative to the root of your repository.
-More pipelines can be chained using [promotions](#promotions) to create complex *workflows*.
+By default, Semaphore looks for the first pipeline in the path `.semaphore/semaphore.yml` relative to the root of your repository.
+More pipelines can be chained using [promotions](#promotions) to create complex workflows.

 For reference, here is an example pipeline with its respective YAML.